-All of the sales in each of these property types will then be separated by region.
+All the sales in each of these property types will then be separated by region.
 See Regions for more information.

-Note that some property types fall within more than one aggregation and some property types do not fall in an aggregation at all.
-The aggregations noted with an asterisk () in the table below include property types that also fall in the 93 aggregation.
-In those aggregations, sales that are also in the 93 aggregation will be adjusted by the 93 trend while all other sales in the aggregation will not be adjusted by a trend.
+Note that some property types fall within more than one aggregation.
+The aggregations noted with an asterisk (\) in the table below include property types that also fall in the 93 aggregation.
+The PT93 trend is applied to all PT95 sales and, by default, to all PT92 sales.
 The 96 aggregation is used as a catch-all aggregation for property types which are not used to calculate market condition trends and ratios.
 Although sales in the 96 aggregation will not be used in the Sales Ratio Study, they may be good sales studied in other ways.